 Julie K. Rubini is a children’s book author and founder of Claire’s Day, Ohio’s largest children’s book festival.
 She is the recipient of a Toledo Area Jefferson Award, YWCA Milestones Award and University of Toledo Distinguished Alumni award.
 Julie’s first book, Hidden Ohio, was featured as the Ohio Arts Council Governor’s Awards book.
-Her debut middle-grade biography, Missing Millie Benson: The Secret Case of the Nancy Drew Ghostwriter and Journalist was the first biography of this amazing woman and received great reviews.
-Julie’s most recent, Virginia Hamilton: America’s Storyteller, received a Starred review from Kirkus, and is listed in the Bank Street College of Education Best Children’s Books of the Year, 2018 edition.
+Three of Julie’s works have been published by Ohio University Press, Biographies for Young Readers series.
+They include, Missing Millie Benson: The Secret Case of the Nancy Drew Ghostwriter and Journalist, Eye to Eye: Sports Journalist Christine Brennan, and Virginia Hamilton: America’s Storyteller, which received a Starred review from Kirkus, and is listed in the Bank Street College of Education Best Children’s Books of the Year.
+Julie has been commissioned by the Library of America to serve as the editor on a collection of Virginia Hamilton’s works.
+Julie loves to write and share inspiring stories!

 The Tale of Three Writers: Millie, Virginia and Christine